All Episodes

 Robert.

-Well, we found that uh especially in the Northern Virginia crowd, it was education.
+Well, we found that especially in the northern Virginia crowd, it was education.

-There's lots of other issues that that have moved throughout the campaign but that's that's been the issue I think that's going to make the biggest difference in the election.
+There's lots of other issues that have moved throughout the campaign, but that's been the issue I think that's going to make the biggest difference in the election.

-And Matt, your take well I I ditto what Robert had to say there's no doubt about it and certainly when uh when Terry McAuliffe decided to make the statement about the parents not being in the classroom or involved that that was what began to turn this race.
+And certainly when Terry McAuliffe decided to make the statement about parents not being in the classroom or involved, that was what began to turn this race.

-But there is a hidden issue out there uh Sean that I think is going to have a big impact as well.
+But there is a hidden issue out there, Sean, that I think is going to have a big impact as well.

-The the mandate uh for vaccination is having a substantial impact we're seeing among African American voters in this country.
+The mandate for vaccination is having a substantial impact, we're seeing, among African American voters in this country.

-And although you won't get it in verbatims and the like what we are seeing, for example in this race I have never seen a race where you had an African American population of over fifteen percent where in in any instance seventy five percent would go to the Democrats of African American votes.
+And although you won't get it in verbatims and the like, what we are seeing, for example, in this race, I have never seen a race where you had an African American population of over 15%, where in any instance, 75% would go to the Democrat of African American votes.

 It's also having an impact on the economy.